Meet the People of GHTA

 I first visited Tanzania, and GHTA as a volunteer in 2013.
 Before choosing GHTA, I spent months looking for the right organization.
 I was not disappointed in my choice.
 I fell in love with the students, GHTA, and Tanzania.
 It was truly the most amazing, and impactful experience of my life.
 At the end of my five weeks I was already hatching a plan on how I could return the next year.
-Since that time I returned two more times, and now serve on the volunteer board.
+Since that time I returned 5 more times, and now serve on the volunteer board.

 At Give A Heart To Africa, we run a free Adult Education Centre where disadvantaged women learn basic business skills, English, math, and vocational skills.
 The school runs Monday to Thursday, from 9 a.m. to noon (local time).
-Each class is taught by a volunteer (or volunteers) in combination with a local Tanzanian teacher/translator.
+Each class is co-taught by a volunteer (or volunteers) in combination with a local Tanzanian teacher/translator.